Disabled Staff

 Why Employing Disabled People is Good for Business

-There are very good reasons for employing disabled people to work for your company.
+There are very good reasons for Employing Disabled People to work for your company.
 You can:- Widen your pool of candidates from which to recruit staff

 - Gain a competitive advantage by having a diverse workforce that can attract a diverse range of customers.
 It's perhaps worth remembering that there are over 10 million registered disabled people in Britain, most of whom are potential customers or employees